 Impairment of goodwill and long-lived assets.
-We evaluate the recoverability of goodwill and long-lived assets annually, or sooner if events or changes in circumstances indicate that the carrying amount may not be recoverable.
+We evaluated the recoverability of goodwill and long-lived assets annually, or sooner if events or changes in circumstances indicate that the carrying amount may not be recoverable.

 Accounting for stock-base compensation.
-We grant both stock options and restricted stock units to our employees and members of the Board of Directors.
-The value of our restricted stock units is based on the closing price of our shares on the date of grant and expensed over the vesting period.
-We estimate the fair value of stock options on the date of grant using the Black-Scholes option-pricing model and recognize stock compensation expense over the requisite service period of the individual grantees, which generally equals the vesting period.
+We estimate the fair value of share-based payment awards on the date of grant using the Black-Scholes option-pricing model and recognize stock compensation expense over the requisite service period of the individual grantees, which generally equals the vesting period.